Natural Healing and Cancer

 Note: Bacteria in your mouth is needed for many food conversions---and particularly for the creation of nitric oxide---so the over use of germ-killing mouthwash and toothpaste can be problematic.
 If using high-powered anti-bacterials in your mouth, such as hydrogen peroxide, essential oils, or CDS is it best to use these after dinner only, as this would allow enough time for the good bacteria to gain traction by the next day.

 Note: Taking double doses of CMC powder is the best way to remineralize your teeth from the inside.
 Many people say that eating one ground-up organic egg-shell per day is also very helpful.
-(You can add the powdered egg shell to a smoothie or to the Fosube Shake if you like.
+(You can add the powdered egg shell to a smoothie if you like.
 Apparently egg shell have a very similar mineral composition to teeth.
 I'm not sure how well this is absorbed, but many people swear by it.)
 Pulling with comfrey root---i.e., holding an infusion of comfrey root in your mouth for 20 minutes a day---is also a potent way to help remineralize the teeth.
 Since saliva is the carrier for minerals to the teeth, make sure the comfrey is mixed with saliva.
 You may have to add a pinch of salt to help with this.
 (What I do it boil up some root so it is nice and soft.
 Drain off most of the water, but leave enough so I can blend it with a stick blender.
-And place the mushy comfrey root into a glass jar an refrigerate.
-Then I take out a teaspoon on the past, force it through a sieve with a round spoon, and then scrape off the comfrey root paste from the bottom of the sieve.
+And place the mushy comfrey root into a glass jar and refrigerate.
+Then I take out a teaspoon of the paste, force it through a sieve with a round spoon, and then scrape off the comfrey root paste from the bottom of the sieve.
 It's gooey so it stays on the sieve.
 Then I place the comfrey root paste, with a little water and salt, in my mouth, swishing it around my teeth every minute or so.)

 Note: People often talk about comfrey (root and leaves) being toxic to your liver but I cannot confirm this.
 Sometimes, when I hold the root in my mouth too long it gives me a slight headache, but I'm not sure why.
 In one of her articles, herbalist Susan Weed discusses which kinds of comfrey may be toxic and which types are not: >> http://www.susunweed.com